-Students not meeting the minimum SAP standards will receive written notification and will be informed about the appeal process, and their right to appeal the loss of federal financial aid eligibility if mitigating circumstances (events totally beyond the student's control) occurred during the preceding payment period.
-If a student believes that his or her situation deserves special consideration due to extenuating circumstances, a written appeal may be made to the Campus Director within five (5) business days of notification.
-The written appeal (see Exhibit A SAP Appeal Form for reference) must include the circumstances that caused the student to fail to meet SAP, and what has changed that will allow the student to meet the SAP standards.
+Students not meeting the minimum SAP standards will receive written notification and will be informed about the appeal process.
+If a student believes that his or her situation deserves special consideration due to extenuating circumstances, a written appeal may be made to the Program Campus Director within five (5) business days of notification.
+The written appeal must include the circumstances that caused the student to fail to meet SAP, and what has changed that will allow the student to meet the SAP standards.